-Vodafone Public Company holds the cleaner structural position, with the lead spread across valuation and growth.
-Sunrise Communications still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Vodafone Public Company carrying a narrow edge on growth.
+Sunrise Communications still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Both operate in: Telecom Services